hdushan/oldHepsiTests/storefront/assumptions.md

 @137 We assume that there will always be a product that has variants when searching for Samsung.
 We also assume that testing
      for the class 'product-with-variant' is sufficient to test if a product has variations.

+@658 Both relevant acceptance criteria have been tested by shrinking the size of the window and assert there is no
+     horizontal scrollbar.
+I assume this is what was meant when the term responsive was used, additionally, checking for no horizontal scrolling should be more robust than checking for specific ordering of elements.